 Tip #10: Stary Dom

 Łukasz Federowicz is the mastermind in the kitchen of Stary Dom.
-The traditional Polish restaurant, recommended by Slow Food Poland, for the ‘Farm to Table’ spirit and seasonal and local ingredients.
+This traditional Polish restaurant is recommended by Slow Food Poland for its ‘farm-to-table’ spirit and seasonal and local ingredients.

-A team of young and older experienced chefs work together and prepare traditional Polish meals, with a modern twist, in front of the guests.
-A ‘Cold Buffet Menu’ offers many traditional Polish eats, from Kashubian style hering, Polish beef carpaccio, over Jellied pig trotters to a Polish charcuterie with traditional roasted meats.
+A team of young and experienced chefs work together and prepare traditional Polish meals with a modern twist in front of the guests.
+A ‘Cold Buffet Menu’ offers many traditional Polish eats, from Kashubian-style herring and Polish beef carpaccio to jellied pig’s trotters and Polish charcuterie with traditional roasted meats.

-Unlike other Polish restaurants, Stary Dom offers a separate Vegetarian menu.
-It’s also a very Kid friendly restaurant with special treatment for the youngest.
+Unlike other Polish restaurants, Stary Dom offers a separate vegetarian menu.
+It’s also a very kid-friendly restaurant with special treatment for the youngest guests.

 - Daily: 12 pm – 11.30 pm